robertfiko/proerl/README.md

 - Parameter bindings in function calls are implemented, but variable names should be globally unique
 - Keep in mind that variables are immutable
 - Variable bindings are posibble for arithmetic expressions, atoms, another variables, binding chains: (`A = B = c`)
-- Comments are recognised and skipped TODO: they are actually not
+- Comments and empty lines are recognised and skipped